-Whether you’re new to the workforce, feeling stuck or preparing for your encore career, it’s time to check your compass.
+Whether you’re new to the workforce, feeling stuck or preparing for your encore career, it’s time a good time to use the compass framework.

 Imagine how it would feel trying to drive a car with a flat tire or two.
 You would have to slow way down and eventually stop to address the issue.
 That’s essentially what you need to when your one or more categories of your compass is flat.
 It’s also good to periodically stop and assess your compass.
 Your birthday or when planning for a new year are good times to do it.

 Work in contrast is an activity that demands physical or mental effort to achieve a purpose or goal.
 Work can be both compensated or non-compensated.

 According to book Designing your Life, everyone has at least 7 different possible career paths.
 Your job is to narrow them down to 3 and then use design thinking to test each path to select the best one for you.
 At a loss for how to start?

 Start with what you are doing or intend to do, then if that job was eliminated, what you would do and then if money wasn’t a factor in your decision, what would you do?
 Talk to people to create lots of options and gain new insights, consult or start a side hustle to test the different paths.